heisenshark/blender-krita-link-plugin/readme.md

 - In Blender: Enable the plugin through `Edit > Preferences > Add-ons > Blender Krita Link`.

 ### Krita Plugin Operation
-- Use the `connect` button to link to Blender, or `disconnect` to end your session.
+- Use the `connect` button to link to Blender, or `disconnect` to end your session. alco there is `connection port` field.
 - The plugin loads images from Blender into a list.
 Link an image by right-clicking it and selecting `link image`, or import a texture by clicking `from blender to new layer`.
+Also you can use double click to make action based on context.
 - To enable linking, ensure the Krita document is the same size as the Blender image.
 Set the correct color spectrum under `Image > Properties > Image Color Space` (RGB/Alpha and Profile: sRGB are recommended).
 - If "Send on draw" is activated, the image will update in Blender when you release the draw button on the canvas (and use ctrl+(Shift)+Z).
 You can also send data manually using the "Send Data" button.
-- Use `Refresh Images` to update image data from Blender.
+- Use `Refresh Images` to update image list from blender
-- Use `Get UV Overlay` to get the UV map from selected object(in blender) to krita.
+- Use `Get maps` to get the UV map from selected object(in blender) to krita.
-  - you can also change color of uv maps and their visibility
+  - you can also change color and the stroke weight of uv maps and their visibility
+- you can also enable the auto update of uvs and images list in blender using `sync uvs and images` checkbox, with the sync interval variable.
+- You can also search the images from inside the `Search blender images list` textbox.
+- `Select islands` is also an option for converting selected uvs to krita selection

 ## UVselectAddition Installation
 - The UV selection command requires compiling UVselectAddition.